amarkaswan/CarND-Advanced-Lane-Lines/README.md

 ### Calculating the Camera Calibration Matrix and Distortion Coefficeints

-In this step, I have used cv2.findChessboardCorners(gray, (nx, ny), None) The images for camera calibration are stored in the folder called `camera_cal`.
+In this step, I have used 'cv2.findChessboardCorners(gray, (nx, ny), None)' The images for camera calibration are stored in the folder called `camera_cal`.
 The images in `test_images` are for testing your pipeline on single frames.